harmonicalchemy/modular-emacs/README.md

 - [ztree](https://github.com/fourier/ztree) An efficient directory tree comparison utility.
 Invaluable for visually oriented thinkers!
 Integrates directly with ediff files!

 - [imenu-list](https://github.com/bmag/imenu-list) Right panel Menu and Variable list.
-You can toggle an imenu list right panel window (for example within an elisp, Python, etc. file) with: `C-'`
+You can toggle an imenu list right panel window (for example within an elisp, Python, etc. file) with: `C-'`...
+If you have **Xah Fly Keys** enabled, you can simpley type "**`'`**" to open iMenu List in a narrow window on the left side...

 #### Dired Related Packages: